 Streets of Rage 2 – 1993

 Similar to Sonic 2 in that the original Streets of Rage was hugely successful, Sega did it again with Streets of Rage 2 and made an excellent game even better.
 Bigger sprites, more animation frames, more moves, more enemies and the legendary Yuzo Koshiro soundtrack.

-Streets of Rage 2 see’s a slight change to the character line up with Adam Hunter from the original game finding himself kidnapped by Mr. X and Adam’s brother, Eddie “Skate” Hunter part becomes part of the team to rescue him.
-We also have a big guy named Max who is a slow moving but powerful character.
+Streets of Rage 2 see a slight change to the character line up with Adam Hunter from the original game finding himself kidnapped by Mr X and Adam’s brother, Eddie “Skate” Hunter part becomes part of the team to rescue him.
+We also have a big guy named Max who is a slow-moving but powerful character.

-Without doubt one of the best Mega Drive games ever.
+Without a doubt one of the best Sega Mega Drive / Genesis games ever.
 Much like the Sonic games, Streets of Rage 2 is timeless and is one I come back to at least once a year for a playthrough.

 Gunstar Heroes – 1993

-A straight up single player run and gun shooter, Gunstar Heroes is frantic and action packed.
-It features visuals that really pushed the Mega Drive to its limits, demonstrating sprite rotation effects that rivaled and potentially beat the SNES.
-The sound and music is also top notch, with reviews at the time of release all speaking favourably.
+A straight-up single-player run-and-gun shooter, Gunstar Heroes is frantic and action-packed.
+It features visuals that really pushed the Mega Drive to its limits, demonstrating sprite rotation effects that rivalled and potentially beat the SNES.
+The sound and music are also top-notch, with reviews at the time of release all speaking favourably.

 A latecomer to the Mega Drive, but certainly can be considered one of the best Mega Drive games.